nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/setup-best-practices.md

 ---
 title: Setup Best Practices
 description: Nuxeo applications come as ready-to-use applications that you can quickly install and evaluate.
-However, if you want to go to production, you may want to follow best practices.
+If you want to go to production, you will want to follow best practices.
 review:
   comment: ''
   date: '2021-01-18'